 I've come, over the past 5 years and change to really embrace polyamory.
 I list myself here as single because I do not have a primary, build-a-life-together type relationship.
-There is currently one person, not someone local, who I consider myself in a relationship with, she is engaged and has other local partners.
-If you want to have a more than casual connection with me, you need to be okay with, or at least be willing to try formalized nonmonogamous arrangements.

 I never was tremendously social in high school or before, but now, I'm known for throwing legendary weekend long parties, once or twice a year, and other less extravagant gatherings that still leave people thoroughly entertained.

 I am GGG, a proud feminist/ally, and a geek of various stripes.

 I recently had a conversation wherein I asserted that it would be better in general if people put their flaws out there more prominently in online dating.
 So, one of mine: When someone is telling me about an upset in their life, I cannot always tease out when blanket emotional support is going to be more helpful than stepping back from a situation and discussing potential solutions.
 I am good at providing support when it's clear that it is what is needed, but the fact that I'm extremely solution oriented, tending try to fix a problem before offering a response mostly about emotional support sometimes ends up making me look less compassionate/passionate than I am and feel internally.